Steven Davies: Surrey

 On 25 August 2009, it was announced that Davies would move from Worcestershire at the end of the season.
 He signed a three-year contract with Surrey.
 Three months later, wicket-keeper Jon Batty who had been a part of the club since 1997 left, leaving Davies as the main 'keeper with Gary Wilson as back up.

 Early in the 2014 season, Davies gave up wicket-keeping to concentrate on batting.
 It was originally a temporary measure but he did not keep wicket for 2 years.

-In April 2016, Davies stated his desire to resume wicketkeeping in an effort to increase his chances of a recall to the England team.
-During the 2016 season, Davies kept in 3 matches when Surrey's regular keeper, Ben Foakes, was unable or not playing.
+In April 2016, Davies stated his desire to resume wicketkeeping in an effort to increase his chances of a recall to the England team, but by this time he had been usurped by Ben Foakes at Surrey, and Davies only kept in three matches in 2016.
 His time as a batsman proved successful, scoring over 1000 runs in both 2014 and 2016.

 Somerset

 On 14 September 2016, Surrey announced that Davies had turned down a new contract so would leave the club at the end of the season.
 Davies then signed a three-year deal with Somerset, with the aim of returning to both wicket-keeping and international cricket.
 That contract has since been extended.

+He retired at the end of the 2023 season.